 Physical therapy and exercise may improve joint stiffness.
 Speech therapy may help children with hearing loss communicate effectively.
 Nutritional counseling and occupational therapy may also beneficial.

 Hematopoietic stem cell transplantation (HSCT) as a way to replace the defective enzymes has been studied as a treatment for individuals with mucopolysaccharidoses.
 Hematopoietic stem cells are specialized cells found in the bone marrow (the soft spongy material found in the long bones).
 These blood stem cells grow and eventually develop into one of the three main types of blood cells — red cells, white cells, or platelets.
 A transplant is done to replace the bone marrow (and consequently the whole blood system) of an affected individuals with marrow from a person who does not have a particular disorder.
 The healthy cells produced by the new marrow contain sufficient levels of the lysosomal enzyme arylsulfatase B. The effectiveness of HSCT has varied greatly.
 Physical characteristics may improve, such as cloudy corneas may become clear, the size of an enlarged liver or spleen may be reduced, and mucopolysaccharides levels may drop.
 Other symptoms are unaffected.
-The effect on neurological symptoms varies considerably.
+The effect on neurological symptoms, such as cervical cord compression, varies considerably.
 HSCT in Maroteaux-Lamy syndrome has only been tried in a handful of cases.
 Because HSCT is a procedure that carries significant risks, it should only be considered in selected cases.
 More research is necessary to determine the long-term safety and effectiveness of HSCT for individuals with Maroteaux-Lamy syndrome.

 Gene therapy is also being studied as another approach to therapy for individuals with mucopolysaccharidoses such as Maroteaux-Lamy syndrome.
 In gene therapy, the defective gene present in a patient is replaced with a normal gene to enable the production of the active enzyme and prevent the development and progression of the disease.
 Given the permanent transfer of the normal gene, which is able to produce active enzyme at all sites of disease, this form of therapy is theoretically most likely to lead to a ‘cure’.
 However, at this time, there remain some technical difficulties to resolve before gene therapy can be advocated as a viable alternative approach.